Heavy quarkonium dynamics at next-to-leading order in the binding energy over temperature: Results

 \subsection{Assessing the effects of quantum jumps on the survival probabilities}

 In this subsection, we assess the effects of quantum jumps on our NLO results.
 We make use of the same trajectory-averaged temperature profile as in the previous subsection.
 In fig.~\ref{fig:raavsnpart-jumpnojump}, we present results for the survival probability of the $\Upsilon(1S)$, $\Upsilon(2S)$, and $\Upsilon(3S)$ states as functions of centrality.
 For the results including full evolution with stochastically sampled jumps, we report only the central (mean) values and note that the statistical uncertainties are sub-leading when compared to the uncertainty resulting from $\kappa$ and $\gamma$ variation.
 For identical parameters, we observe the jumps to increase the yield of the states.
 The relative effect appears to become more pronounced for the excited states.
 We note, however, that the low yields of the excited states make this difference small in absolute terms.
-As in the leading order case explored in refs.~\cite{Brambilla:2020qwo,Brambilla:2021wkt}, we find that at NLO the effect of the stochastic jumps is much smaller than the theoretical uncertainties stemming from $\kappa$ and $\gamma$ variation.
+As in the leading order case explored in refs.~\cite{Brambilla:2020qwo,Brambilla:2021wkt}, the lower probability of octet to singlet transitions compared to octet to octet transitions combined with the repulsive octet potential driving the state to large radii with little overlap with the ground and first excited states makes the effect of the stochastic jumps much smaller than the theoretical uncertainties stemming from $\kappa$ and $\gamma$ variation.
 For $R_{AA}$, the evolution with $H_{\text{eff}}$ provides a reasonable estimation at a significantly reduced computational cost.